 When going with this type of application I press the hottest layer for the recommended time in the settings chart.
 Above I lessened the time.
 Here I will use the full time and then I will use the protective sheet for each layer after that.

-Can I layer SportFlex?
+Can You layer SportFlex?

 Yes!
 You can layer SportFlex with ONLY SportFlex and it is recommended to keep it at 3 layers or less.
 You can find everything you need to know about SportFlex and application tips and tricks here.

-Can I layer Iron On Designs?
+Can You layer Iron On Designs?

 You can read all about Cricut Iron On Designs, see my favorites and how awesome they are to quickly make a fun project here.

-Now you should be ready to Correctly Layer Iron on Vinyl and press with your EasyPress 2.
+Now you should be ready to Correctly Layer Iron-on Vinyl and press with your EasyPress 2.

 Cherie Gibson says